whoisbma/Code-2-SP16/week-06-concordance/README.md

 tf–idf is the product of these two statistics, term frequency and inverse document frequency.
 Various ways for determining the exact values of both statistics exist.

 #### Bayes' Theorem

+---
+**TL:DR:**

+* This is a tool that you can use to make even more judgments based on things like word counts.

+---

 In probability theory and statistics, Bayes' theorem (alternatively Bayes' law or Bayes' rule) describes the probability of an event, based on conditions that might be related to the event.
 For example, suppose one is interested in whether a woman has cancer and knows that she is 65 years old.
 If cancer is related to age, then, using Bayes' Theorem, information about her age can be used to more accurately assess the probability that she has cancer.